Hiking Dundas Peak: Including Tews, Webster’s Falls & More [2023]

 No matter when you hike the Dundas Peak trail, you’ll love the views from the trail.
 Plus the sunsets are always incredible from here!
 It’s a great hike with friends, family, and even solo.
 It really is a destination for all seasons!
 Aren’t the Dundas Peak fall colours just incredible?

-Planning Your Dundas Peak Visit
+Dundas Peak Reservations

 Other Things to Do in Dundas Ontario